-Near Ferrycarrig, about five kilometers northwest of Wexford town along the N11 road to Dublin, is the Irish National Heritage Park encompassing 35 acres of woodland, wetland, uplands, and estuaries.
-This open-air museum has to-scale replicas of places and buildings illustrative of some 9,000 years of Irish history (dolmens, a ring fort, early Christian monasteries).
+Near Ferrycarrig, about five kilometers northwest of Wexford town along the N11 road to Dublin, is the Irish National Heritage Park.
+Encompassing 35 acres of woodland, wetland, uplands, and estuaries, this open-air museum has to-scale replicas of places and buildings illustrative of some 9,000 years of Irish history, including dolmens, a ring fort, and early Christian monasteries.
 Sightseers can take a tour with a guide in period costume or stroll around in their own time.
-Children's activities include panning for gold, 'wattling' a house, and creating rock art.
+Children's activities include panning for gold, "wattling" a house, and creating rock art.

 Address: Ferrycarrig, Co.
 Wexford